 Ecommerce merchants will typically use freight to obtain raw materials, supplies, or finished inventory from their supplier or manufacturer.

 Freight can be transported through a variety of different modes, including ocean, air, rail, and ground (including flatbed trucks, reefers, and , or a combination of any of the above.
-Any shipment that is larger than 75 cm by 75 cm by 75 cm, or that weighs over 65 kg, is considered freight.
+Any shipment that is larger than 30 inches by 30 inches by 30 inches, or that weighs over 150 pounds, is considered freight.
 Shipments under these dimensions would typically be more cost-effective to ship via parcel.

-Incoterms (short for “international commercial terms”) are standardized terms or shorthand abbreviations designed to prevent confusion in international business, transportation, and trade agreements.
-Examples include Delivery Duty Paid (DDP), Free on Board (FOB), and Ex-Works (EXW).
+Incoterms® (short for “international commercial terms”) are standardized terms or shorthand abbreviations designed to prevent confusion in international business, transportation, and trade agreements.
+Examples include Carriage Paid To (CPT), Delivery Duty Paid (DDP), Free on Board (FOB), and Ex-Works (EXW).

-Last-mile delivery is a logistics term used to describe the transportation of a package from a fulfillment center to the package’s final destination.
+Last-mile delivery is a logistics term used to describe the transportation of a package from a fulfilment centre to the package’s final destination.

 Further reading on last-mile delivery